Dealing with SOUP in an IEC 62304 design

 In our experience, use of a ‘TT Wrapper’ and a suite of run-time tests can provide a very effective way of dealing with SOUP, even in complex systems.

 To be clear.
-Use of a TT Wrapper need not require large-scale code changes to the system that employs SOUP (and is compatible – for example – with the use of libraries of ‘unqualified’ libary code in may cases).
+Use of a TT Wrapper need not require large-scale code changes to the system that employs SOUP (and is compatible – for example – with the use of libraries of ‘unqualified’ code in many cases).

 You may also like to read our short article that discusses ways of improving confidence in the safety of autonomous systems using a TT Wrapper.